MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

     }
     ```

-2. Create the `app/src/debug/res` directory structure in your app, which allows overriding resources (e.g. strings, icons, layouts) for your debug builds
+2. Create the `app/src/debug/res` directory structure in your app, which allows overriding resources (like strings, icons, layouts) for your debug builds

 3. Create a `values` directory underneath the debug res directory created in #2, and copy the existing `strings.xml` file from the `app/src/main/res/values` directory

-4. Open up the new debug `strings.xml` file and change the `<string name="app_name">` element's value to something else (e.g. `foo-debug`).
+4. Open up the new debug `strings.xml` file and change the `<string name="app_name">` element's value to something else (like `foo-debug`).
 This ensures that your debug build now has a distinct display name, so that you can differentiate it from your release build.

 5. Optionally, create "mirrored" directories in the `app/src/debug/res` directory for all of your app's icons that you want to change for your debug build.
 This part isn't technically critical, but it can make it easier to quickly spot your debug builds on a device if its icon is noticeable different.